The Heritage Centre is run by Harvey’s Foundry Trust – a charity that has for over 20 years been working to protect and promote Hayle’s rich heritage.

 It also runs a programme of events and workshops, encouraging public engagement with both the collection and our local heritage.

-The Heritage Centre is open annually between April and October from 11am to 4pm on Mondays, Wednesdays and Fridays.
+The Heritage Centre is open annually between April and October from 11am to 4pm on Tuesdays, Wednesdays, Thursdays and Fridays.

 For more information visit the Heritage Centre website.